rayzerbrain/ActivityLogger/.github/ISSUE_TEMPLATE/reporting-issues-bugs.md

 assignees: rayzerbrain

 ---

-Obviously my code is perfect and I never do anything wrong, but if an error occurs anyway, let me know

 **Describe the bug**
 What is wrong, or what error messages are you getting?
 Is the plugin working in the wrong way, or not working at all?